olorin/nervend/README.md

 nervend
 =======

-nervend is a Linux decryption daemon for the Emotive EPOC, based on Kyle Machulis' emokit (https://github.com/qdot/emokit).
+nervend is a Linux decryption daemon for the Emotiv EPOC, based on Kyle Machulis' emokit (https://github.com/qdot/emokit).

 requirements